Atakent (business cooperation center): Architecture

 Authors of the project according to local historian V.N.
 Proskurin: architects A. Sokolova, V. Shirshova, L. Fogel, N. Kukushkina.
 "Atakent" one of the first structures, made by the characteristics of the pavilion type, rectangular in plan, standing on a high stylobate.
 The walls - frame, on metal structures with glazing, ceilings - trusses.
 The main entrance, in the loggia at the end of the building has ornamental lattice sun protection throughout its height.
 The other facades are blank, with additional exits.
 The core of the building is a two-level showroom with a group of service rooms, located on the side of the main facade.
 Natural light is insignificant, due to the windows along the perimeter of the building.
 There are exhibition and information pavilions and open-air exposition areas on the vast territory.
 International, national and thematic exhibitions and fairs, conventions and conferences are held there.
 Nowadays the construction has been slightly modified: the pavilions and exterior of the buildings have been redesigned.
 The complex is located in an ecologically clean area of 650 thousand square meters.
 In the depths of the territory (bosques, flowerbeds), water cascades in front of all the facades.
 "Atakent" has an extensive recreational infrastructure, including a water park, and in the south-eastern part of the center is the Palace of marriage "Bakhyt".

 In 1983, the entrance was reconstructed.
 According to the design of Almatygiprogor architects, lancet arches were built instead of pylons supporting flagpoles.
 The renovation of the architecture also touched the box office pavilions.

 Founders

 The founders are large national companies, banks, and private entrepreneurs.
-Atakent" includes six subsidiary firms and companies: "Atakent-Expo", "Exhibition Service", international trading house "Atakent-Trade", "Atakent-Strakhovaiie", "Atakent-Hotel", "Atadan" - Kazakh-German joint venture.
-"Atakent" demonstrates the achievements of all sectors of the economy, science, culture and healthcare, as well as the best examples of foreign and Kazakhstani equipment and modern technologies.
+"Atakent" includes six subsidiary firms and companies: "Atakent-Expo", "Exhibition Service", international trading house "Atakent-Trade", "Atakent-Strakhovaiie", "Atakent-Hotel", "Atadan" - Kazakh-German joint venture.
+"Atakent" demonstrates the achievements of all sectors of the economy, science, culture and healthcare, as well as examples of foreign and Kazakhstani equipment and modern technologies.